-Baselines between primary and secondary marks, coordinated by one or more of the following methods:
+Baselines connecting project control points, coordinated by one or more of the following methods:

-- GNSS baseline (static or RTK),
+- GNSS baseline (static or RTK, including from Continuously Operating Reference stations),

-- total station observation,
+- Total station observations,

-- laser scanning target acquisition,
+- Laser scanning target acquisition,

-- precise levelling
+- Precise levelling

-- Other measurement methods appropriate to meet accuracy requirements (including tape measurements, line, and offset observations)
+- Other measurement methods appropriate to meet accuracy requirements (including taped measurements, line, and offset observations)

-The coordination of any point in the network must be based on the principle of observation redundancy, with a degree of independence in these observations.
-Put simply, if an error is present in an observation (either gross or systematic error) then one or more independent observations should have a high chance of detecting this error.
+The coordination of any control point in the network must be based on the principle of observation redundancy, with a degree of independence in these observations.
+Therefore, if an error is present in an observation (either gross or systematic error) then one or more independent observations should have a high chance of detecting this error.